 INCI 6306.
 SEEPAGE AND CONSOLIDATION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: Authorization of the Director of the Department.
+Prerequisites: authorization of the Director of the Department.

 Principles of steady state and transient seepage flow in soils, governing differential equations for unconfined and confined seepage flow problems.
 Graphical, analytical, and numerical solutions of seepage flow in homogeneous and layered soils with both isotropic and anisotropic permeability.
 Classical one-dimensional consolidation theory; the use of consolidation theory to analyze and interpret laboratory and field tests; analysis and design considerations.
 Extended theories of consolidation, nonlinear finite strain, Biot's consolidation theory, and generalized consolidation theory.
-INCI 6335.
-GRADUATE SEMINAR (BD).
-One credit hour.
-One hour of seminar per week.